User-4574/sql-docs/docs/t-sql/statements/alter-authorization-transact-sql.md

 ALTER AUTHORIZATION ON ENDPOINT::CantabSalesServer1 TO JaePak;
 GO
 ```
+Note:Changing ownership of an endpoint will drop any existing permissions present on that endpoint.

 ### E. Changing the owner of a table
  Each of the following examples changes the owner of the `Sprockets` table in the `Parts` database to the database user `MichikoOsada`.
 ```